stormy-stories-surf/OpenSubscribe/README.md

 ### v0.1.0

-- [ ] implement GoTo.php to forward to link
+- [x] implement GoTo.php to forward to link
-- [ ] make GoTo.php to increase counter in database
+- [x] make GoTo.php to increase counter in database
 - [ ] implement OpenSubscribe --sendNewsletter
 - [ ] test OpenSubscribe --sendNewsletter

+# v0.2.0
+- [ ] add newsletter-entry table to log which mails are sent

+# vX.Y.Z
+- [ ] sent newsletter automatically at a given time
+- [ ] remove hardcoded passwords from all source-code

 ## Setup
 ```